nconghau/MiniDBGo/README.md

 -----

-# MiniDBGo: A Lightweight, Mongo-like Database in Go
+# MiniDBGo: A Lightweight Database in Go

 ## Overview

-MiniDBGo is a lightweight, educational database engine written in Go, inspired by MongoDB.
+MiniDBGo is a lightweight, educational database engine written in Go.
 This project is designed as a learning resource to understand core database internals such as CRUD operations, durability through Write-Ahead Logs (WAL), and the storage architecture of a Log-Structured Merge-Tree (LSM-Tree).

 ## Core Architecture: How It Works (LSM-Tree)